TimHarker/Janison/readme.txt

 - Assumed that 'course modified date' needed to be updated when Modules where added to a Course.
 - When a Course is deleted the associated Modules are also removed.
-- Only english speaking countries.
+- Only English speaking countries.
 - Australian date formats.
 - For PC and Tablet use, user experience degraded a little on mobile - but workable.
 - Small dataset sizes (relative to current platform and device hardware usage stats) - i.e. Sorting and Paging done on client-side, might need moving server-side.
-- Not much client-side Date Object minipulations currently needed, otherwise recommend moment.js or similar utility.
+- Not much client-side Date Object manipulations currently needed, otherwise recommend moment.js or similar utility.
-- Not much client-side Object Array minipulation needed, otherwise recommend Lodash/Underscore.js or similar utility.
+- Not much client-side Object Array manipulation needed, otherwise recommend Lodash/Underscore.js or similar utility.
-- Probably the biggest assumption was that you you'd prefer it to be created in the technologies currently in use at Janison.
+- Created in preferred Janison technologies.